Moments Worth Carrying

 The beginning and end of that day were spectacular.
 Things you keep with you for a lifetime.

-I was fortunate because it was another sunny rare day.
-So much so that the sun heated the mud and fog began to rise.
-It was a beautiful and unusual sight.
-Steam from the mud had a surreal effect to it.
-I had seen it before but on that day we were out towards the sand which is past the mud on the low tide, and there was wind.
-This meant I could sit on the sand and watch this steam flow through me.
+The morning after the long day our boats were dry, anchored too close in, tide went away, stuck in the mud.
+But it was another rare sunny day.
+The sun heated the mud and fog began to rise from it.
+Steam from the ground had a surreal effect.
+We were out toward the sand which is past the mud at low tide, and there was wind.
+I could just sit on the sand and watch this steam flow toward me and right through me.

 Sunset on the River